BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week02.md

 - Use KiCad to design a development board to interact and communicate with an embedded microcontroller.
 - Make and test the development board you designed.

-More information can be found on the [🇮🇸 Fab Isa Site](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/2-rafrasasmidi/).
+More information can be found on the [:flag_is: Fab Isa Site](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/2-rafrasasmidi/).

 ### Installing KiCad